 All of the above factors may be helpful in assessing the administration or placement of tube feeding to other individuals with advanced pathological conditions.
 The use of tube feeding must always have to be evaluated in terms of the totality of a patient’s condition considering any undesirable effects and the likelihood of benefit.
-We cannot just demand or refuse artificial nourishment or tube feeding without proper discernment and without asking relevant questions.
+We cannot just demand or refuse artificial nourishment or tube feeding without the proper understanding of it ramification.
 The use of artificial feedings and intravenous fluids should always be assessed, taking into account their risks and benefits on patient’s overall health and condition.

-In case that cessation of tube feeding is conscientiously decided, it is important that healthcare professionals inform surrogates and family members that the patient may cease eating and drinking near the end of life.
-It is helpful that conversations will include instructions on keeping the patient as comfortable as possible.
-Some of these interventions include giving medications to avoid irritability, applying ice chips or mouth swabs to relieve dryness, and providing a comfortable environment.
-These interventions give assurance and relief to family members that despite stopping tube feedings and other treatments, the care rendered to their loved ones continues.
+It is important that healthcare professionals explain to surrogates and family members that the patient may cease eating and drinking near the end of life.
+It is helpful to assure them that the staff continues to keep the patient as comfortable as possible.
+Family members may also participate in basic care, like applying ice chips or mouth swabs to relieve dryness and other simple comfort measures.
+These interventions may provide relief to family members that despite stopping tube feedings and other treatments, they continue to render care to their loved ones until the end.

 Cleveland Clinic Department of Bioethics, Policy on Forgoing Life-sustaining or Death-prolonging Therapy, http://www.clevelandclinic.org/bioethics/policies/policyonlifesustaining/ccfcode.html.